Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-prisma-studio.md

 Prisma Studio is a visual interface to the data in your database.

-You can use this to quickly visualize data and work with the data in there.
+You can use this to visualize data quickly and work with the data there.

 ![Prisma studio](https://cdn.hashnode.com/res/hashnode/image/upload/v1641449124818/38UArvTsP.png)